What We Do

 In 2012, students proposed and voted to support a $10 Student Sustainability Fee with a 75% majority.
 The Board of Regents for the University System of Georgia approved the fee in April 2013 and starting in Fall 2013, CfS has been funded primarily by the fees.

-Lissa Leege, PhD, Professor of Biology has directed the Center for Sustainability since its inception in August 2008.
+Lissa Leege, PhD, Professor of Biology, was the founding director of the Center and directed it from its inception in August 2008 until July 2020.